-Against the backdrop of transforming the company's 130-year-old corporate culture and working toward the implementation of Purpose, we talked with Group Chief Sustainability Officer Ryoko Shimokawa about her vision for sustainable growth for the company and society.
+As she works to transform the company's 130-year-old corporate culture and the implementation of Purpose, we talked with Group Chief Sustainability Officer Ryoko Shimokawa about her vision for sustainable growth for the company and society.

 In Japan, human resources professionals with diverse backgrounds are being appointed as "sustainability officers" to further societal transformation.
 One such case is at Sompo Holdings — which provides P&C insurance, life insurance, nursing care, and digital and healthcare services under its corporate umbrella.
 In August 2021, Sompo Holdings appointed Ms. Ryoko Shimokawa as its Group Chief Sustainability Officer (CSuO) at the executive level.
 After working for a foreign-affiliated securities company and a major restaurant chain, she joined Sompo Himawari Life in 2016, working as an Executive Officer and General Manager at our HR Dept.